moebrowne/RPi-image-manager/README.md

 Where `{IMAGE_NAME}` is one of the images listed below and `{DEVICE_PATH}` is the path to the block device you wish to write the image to

+## Parameters

+There is a single parameter the tool can take:

+    -l or --list-images		List out all the images

 ## Supported Images

 The following images can be installed just by using their names: